VicoHBB/Verilator-SV-Template/README.md

 ### Ubuntu

-Install dependencies using from the software sources or use [apt][17].
+Install dependencies from the software sources or use [apt][17].

 ```bash
 sudo apt-get install verilator gtkwave clang yosys ctags build-essential
 ```

-For installing `quartus-prime` you need to download the package from [quartus for linux][13] and install [compile it][14]
+To install `quartus-prime`, you need to download the package from [quartus for linux][13] and follow the installation instructions (e.g., extracting the [tarball][14]).

 > [!TIP]
-> Sometimes verilator does not work properly, for solve this try to reinstall package, to be sure
+> Sometimes Verilator does not work properly.
+To solve this, try reinstalling the package.
+To ensure
 > that verilator is working as expected run `verilator --help` on command line and compare the
 > output with [verilator output](./docs/verilator_output.md)